rbawden/Similarity-cour-de-cassation/README.md

 The dataset and features are all provided, so there is no need to rerun generation, but for reproducibility purposes, the data and features are prepared as follows:

-A. Extract different information from the similarity dataset:
+1. Extract different information from the similarity dataset:
 ```
 bash scripts/prepare_similarity_data.sh
 ```
 The extracted information can be found in `data/similarity/dataset` for the original (gold) information and `data/similarity/predicted/` for the predicted information.

-Part of step A requires the predicted keyword sequences to have been generated.
+Part of step 1 requires the predicted keyword sequences to have been generated.
 If they have not been generated, you will receive a warning message.
 You should run step B (below) and then run step A a second time once the predicted files are present.

-B. Generate predicted keyword sequences (make sure to adapt to your own scheduler or working environment):
+2. Generate predicted keyword sequences (make sure to adapt to your own scheduler or working environment):
 ```
 sbatch scripts/predict_titrages.slurm
 ```
 The predicted sequences can be found in `data/similarity/predicted/`

-C. Produce the different features that are tested:
+3. Produce the different features that are tested:
 ```
 bash scripts/produce_similarity_features.sh
 ```